openPMD/openPMD-standard/EXT_PRAYTRACE.md

 ------------

-This extension to the openPMD addresses the domain-specific requirements met in raytracing codes (e.g. OASYS).
-Each ray has the information stored in its own record, e.g. data/1/particles/rays/1...nRays/ and therefore has to have the same length.
+This extension to the openPMD addresses the domain-specific requirements met in photon raytracing codes (e.g. Shadow3).

 Particle Based Records (Fields)
 ---------------------------